 Plastic offered convenience.
 But convenience isn't free.
 The cost is being measured now, in laboratories analyzing human tissue samples, finding plastic where it shouldn't exist.

 You can't undo past exposure.
 But you can stop adding to it today.
 Every glass container instead of plastic is one less source.
 Every natural fiber garment is hundreds of thousands fewer microfibers in your wash water.
+Every filtered glass of water is dozens fewer particles in your body.
 Small changes compound.

 Key Sources